Jayachandra777/crowdsourced-funding-dapp/README.md

 }
 ```

 That's it!
 You have successfully written the TrainTicket contract for your dapp.
-In the next page, we will test and deploy this contract using hardhat.
+In the next step we will test and deploy this contract using hardhat.
 Stay tuned! 😊

-Okay, here is the third page of the tutorial:

 # Testing and deploying the smart contracts